Buyers Duty of Due Diligence

 Are you dreaming of adding a guest house someday?
 Planning to rent out the basement?
 Make sure local zoning laws or homeowners’ association (HOA) rules don’t stand in your way.

-4. Order a Title Search
+4. Order a Title Search/review the seller provided Title report

 A title company will verify that the seller legally owns the property and that there are no outstanding liens or legal claims.
 This is critical to ensuring you’re buying a home with a clean title.